 - Play with the sounds a bit.
 Every baby reacts to different tones differently.
 Lower rhythmic sounds may be better.

-Another safety consideration is the kind of cover.
-Rail-mounted white noise machines hidden inside a stuffed animal can be cute but may place them too close to the mattress to be safe.
-Generally, babies shouldn’t have anything in their crib in the first year other than a well-fitting mattress.
+There are other safety concerns.
+Rail-mounted white noise machines hidden inside a stuffed animal can be cute but may be placed too close to the mattress to be safe.
+Generally, babies shouldn’t have anything in their crib in the first year other than a flat mattress and fitted sheet.
 Extraneous bedding and plush animals can be very dangerous for a child too young to roll away from danger.
 “Something on a shelf, near the crib, is fine,” says Murray.
 “Just something simple.”

 “I would never recommend it just because it might make a sleeping baby sleep longer,” cautions Murray.
 “I would only consider it if your baby is really having difficulty settling and difficulty sleeping.
 It doesn’t add anything to do it just because maybe it will be nice.”